yboussard/collective.blueprint.jsonmigrator/docs/datafields.rst

     * **_path**: path to object on which we want to change local roles.
     * **_datafield_<field>**: field which needs to store data

+Option configuration:

+    * datafield-prefix : for changing the prefix (by default _datafield_)
+    * path-key : for changing the path key
+    * datafield-separator : for changing separator of prefix

 Example
 -------